Wusinho/React-Calculator/README.md

 ### To run the tests for this project in your local environment

 - Step1:
-  $ cd npm run watch
+  $ cd npm run test

 - Step2:
   press key 'a' from keyboard to run all test